o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-android.md

 This guide covers how to use project export tooling to build and deploy games on Android.
 We will use the Android export script to generate a Gradle project, prepare assets, and then build the project.
 The end result of export should be an APK file that can be installed on your Android device, along with an additional step to auto-install on a connected phone.

 {{< note >}}
-To learn more about the project export tooling in general, please consult the page [Project Export for Windows and Linux.](/docs/user-guide/packaging/project-export/project-export-pc)
+To learn more about the project export tooling, please consult the page [Project Export for Windows and Linux](/docs/user-guide/packaging/project-export/project-export-pc).
 {{< /note >}}
 {{< note >}}
-To learn more about how to manually export an Android project, please consult the page [Generating an Android Project](https://development--o3deorg.netlify.app/docs/user-guide/platforms/android/generating_android_project_windows/#prerequisites).
+To learn more about how to manually export an Android project, please consult the page [Generating an Android Project](/docs/user-guide/platforms/android/generating_android_project_windows/#prerequisites).
 {{< /note >}}

 ## Prerequisites
 1. Make sure that the [Project Export for Windows and Linux page](/docs/user-guide/packaging/project-export/project-export-pc) prerequisites are satisfied.
 2. Make sure you have your project created and registered with your engine.
-Check that you can successfully build and open your project with the Project Manager and Editor.
+Check that you can successfully build and open your project with the Editor.
-3. Ensure all pre-requisites for working with Android in O3DE are satsified.
-You can learn about software dependencies [here](https://development--o3deorg.netlify.app/docs/user-guide/platforms/android/#prerequisite-software-and-packages) and project setup pre-requisites [here](https://development--o3deorg.netlify.app/docs/user-guide/platforms/android/generating_android_project_windows/#prerequisites).
+3. Ensure all prerequisites for working with Android in O3DE are satsified.
+You can learn about software dependencies [here](/docs/user-guide/platforms/android/#prerequisite-software-and-packages) and project setup prerequisites [here](/docs/user-guide/platforms/android/generating_android_project_windows/#prerequisites).
 For the Android SDK, make sure to record where the root folder path is located on your hard drive, as that will be needed for setting up configuration.
 4. Ensure that you have a proper keystore file configured for signing.
-You can learn more [here](https://development--o3deorg.netlify.app/docs/user-guide/platforms/android/#apk-signing).
+You can learn more [here](/docs/user-guide/platforms/android/#apk-signing).
 Here is an example keystore file you can create to start with (you will need the JDK with `keytool`):
 ```
 set KEYSTORE_FILE_PATH=C:\path\to\android-key.keystore
 set STOREPASS=o3depass